mvolkmann/blog/src/hyperscript.md

 Unfortunately, it often messes up the syntax highlighting of HTML that follows.
 This issue was reported in April 2022, so it seems it will not be fixed.

+## Underscore Attribute

+The value of the `_` attribute is a string of \_hyperscript commands.
+It must begin with stating when it should run.
+Typically this is the `on` keyword followed by an event name.
+It can also be `init` to state that it should run when the associated element is initialized.

 ## Commands

 \_hyperscript is a programming language